How do I Recognize Car Dealer Fraud?

-- How do I recognize false advertising?
 Take any ads with you to the dealer.
 Check the window sticker and the VIN.
 The window sticker lists standard features of the car, add-on accessories and an itemization of price.
 A motorcycle will have “hanger tags” with price information.
 The sticker should tell you what you are getting.
 But occasionally, it is false, such as listing phantom airbags, inflated towing capacity, ABS brakes or hidden items.
 Always keep the sticker with your purchase documents for reference.
-If the salesman can’t find the vehicle you saw advertised, or tries to bump up the price or terms, you may be the victim of a “bait & switch.”
+If the salesman can’t find the vehicle you saw advertised, or tries to bump up the price or terms, you may be the victim of a “bait & switch.”2.
+What is "odometer fraud"?

-- What about leasing?
 Leasing is often more expensive in the long run.
 At the end of making the payments you have no trade-in, nothing to show for it.
 Early termination charges can be an unpleasant surprise if you find you want to trade-in the car before your lease is up.
 It is not as simple as a daily car rental.
 Consumers frequently complain about hidden excess mileage or wear and tear charges, when they get a whopping bill at the end of the lease.
-Our advice is: Look before you lease!
+Our advice is: Look before you lease!6.
+What is "lemon-laundering"?

 These questions and responses DO NOT constitute legal advice.
 They are intended to provide general information to improve your consumer literacy and give a broad understanding about how the marketplace works in the areas discussed.
 Consumer protection laws differ in different states.
 Even in California laws frequently change through legislative amendments, developing case law, and sometimes the effect of overriding federal regulations.
 Your legal rights and remedies will depend on your particular circumstances, documents and evidence.
 If you have further questions, just give us a call.